-Heading into April, I’ve been working on a new range of beach paintings in watercolour.
+Heading into April, I’ve been working on a new range of seascape paintings in watercolour.
 I’ve chosen to explore the light and atmosphere found at the coast at St Annes-on-sea in Lancashire.
 Many of these paintings are based on sunset views and my most recent being Serene twilight, St Annes-on-sea.

 I love the sense of peace and calm that surrounds sunset over the sea.
 Since I first visited the beach as a child, it always seemed to me a magical time of day.
 When the sea transforms into a glistening areas of light and dark.
 With the white of sunlight and the full display of intense colours.